 P.J.P.
 Company Limited was incorporated in 2016 with the involvement of the Group's two ultimate controlling parties.
-The Group's shareholding in this associate are held through Roosendaal Hotels Limited, a subsidiary of the Group.
-The associate is in the process of being liquidated.
+The Group's shareholding in this associate is held through Roosendaal Hotels Limited, a subsidiary of the Group.
+The associate was liquidated as at 31 December 2022.

-13. INVESTMENTS IN ASSOCIATES - continued
+12. INVESTMENTS IN ASSOCIATES - continued